 How does coaching teachers remotely also benefit coaches?

 Mark told us that he uses it to improve his own abilities as a coach too.
-He records his meetings with the teachers and gets feedback from his own mentor.
+He records his digital coaching sessions with the teachers and gets feedback from his own mentor.

 This sets a great example for the teachers he coaches and gets them to become more comfortable recording their own lessons.